Empirical Prompt Engineering for Construct Identification with Large Language Models: Open Practices

 \section{Open Practices}

-All analysis code is publicly available at \href{https://github.com/KylieLAnglin/pe4ci}{https://github.com/KylieLAnglin/pe4ci}.
-Due to the sensitive nature of the content and to protect participant privacy, two of the datasets used in this study—those related to negative core beliefs and meaning making—are available at reasonable request.
-However, the dataset used for the gratitude construct (\cite{demszky2020}) is available at \href{https://github.com/google-research/google-research/tree/master/goemotions}{https://github.com/google-research/google-research/tree/master/goemotions} and can be used to replicate and illustrate the analysis procedures.
-The random sample used in this study is also provided alongside the Python code at \href{https://github.com/KylieLAnglin/pe4ci}{https://github.com/KylieLAnglin/pe4ci}.
+All analysis code is publicly available at \url{https://github.com/KylieLAnglin/pe4ci}.
+Due to the sensitive nature of the content and to protect participant privacy, two of the datasets used in this study—those related to meaning making and negative core beliefs—are available at reasonable request.
+However, the dataset used for the gratitude construct (\cite{demszky_goemotions_2020}) is available at \url{https://github.com/google-research/google-research/tree/master/goemotions} and can be used to replicate and illustrate the analysis procedures.